Kash Heed: Provincial politics

-On April 9, 2010, Heed resigned in response to an unspecified RCMP investigation involving violations of the Elections Act.
-Heed was the third consecutive solicitor-general to step down in a 25-month period.
-Fund-raising irregularities subsequently came to light but the Special Prosecutor exonerated Heed of involvement and he came back into cabinet on May 4, 2010.
-Then, less than 24 hours later, the Special Prosecutor himself resigned when it was discovered that the law firm he came from had made financial contributions to the election campaign of Heed's party, the Liberals.
-Heed, once again, stepped down pending a more detailed probe into the case.
+Heed resigned his ministerial post on April 9, 2010 in response to an unspecified Royal Canadian Mounted Police investigation regarding violations of the Elections Act involving his campaign office, becoming the third consecutive solicitor-general to step down in a 25-month period.
+The investigation revealed that his campaign team distributed unregistered brochures targeting the NDP, but special prosecutor Terry Robertson exonerated Heed of involvement, and he returned to cabinet on May 4, 2010.
+Less than 24 hours later, the special prosecutor himself resigned when it was discovered that the law firm he came from had made financial contributions to the election campaign of Heed's party, the Liberals.
+Heed once again stepped down pending a more detailed probe into the case.